 The first step is to figure out what your monthly bills are and when they are due.
 To do this, simply grab a piece of paper and write down all your bills.

-I like to use a Recurring Bill worksheet to help me organize and keep track of all my bills and fixed expenses (including annual, quarterly, and monthly bills).
-This ensures that I don’t forget anything or miss an important bill payment.
-You can make your own or grab the one I use here in my Budget Planner.
+I like to use this Recurring Bill worksheet to help me organize and keep track of all my bills and fixed expenses (including annual, quarterly, and monthly bills).

 Examples of monthly fixed expenses: